 - The Dauphin/e – Monseigneur was the chosen style of the Dauphin.
 His/Your Royal Highness, Monseigneur le Dauphin, His/Your Royal Highness Monseigneur le Dauphin are proper too.
 The Dauphine, if there is one, goes by Madame la Dauphine, Her Royal Highness, Her Royal Highness Madame la Dauphine.
 To distinguish between the current Dauphin and his eldest son, the prefixes of Grand, for the father, and Petit, for the son, were added.
 After the dead of le Grand Dauphin, the style of Monseigneur was not used again to describe the Dauphin himself, but was used by his by his sons as prefix to their peerages, for example Monseigneur le Duc de Bourgogne.

-- The Fils de France and Filles de France – The sons and daughters of the King, with the Dauphin being the most senior of them, are addressed the following, Daughters were referred to by their given name prefaced with the honorific Madame, while sons were referred to by their main peerage title (usually Ducal), with the exception of the Dauphin.
+- The Fils de France and Filles de France – The sons and daughters of the King, with the Dauphin being the most senior of them, are addressed the following, daughters were referred to by their given name prefaced with the honorific Madame, while sons were referred to by their main peerage title (usually Ducal), with the exception of the Dauphin.
 The King’s eldest daughter was known as Madame Royale until she married, whereupon the next eldest Fille de France succeeded to that style.

 - The Petit-Fils and Petite Filles de France – This is a rank created by Louis XIII on behest of his brother Gaston, and includes the grandchildren of a King in the male line.
 These are usually addressed by using their full style titles, or très haut, très puissant et excellent prince or Royal Highness.

 - Prince du Sang et Princesse du Sang – The rank of Prince du Sang or Princesse du Sang was restricted to legitimate agnates of the Capetian dynasty who were not members of the immediate family of the King.
 Those who held this rank were usually styled by their main ducal peerage, but sometimes other titles were used, indicating a more precise status than Prince du Sang.
-For example, Monsieur le Prince was the style of the First Prince of the Blood, Premier Prince, which normally belonged to the most senior male member of the royal dynasty who is neither a Fils de France nor a Petit-Fils de France.
+For example, Monsieur le Prince was the style of the First Prince of the Blood, Premier Prince, which normally belonged to the most senior male member of the royal dynasty, who is neither a Fils de France nor a Petit-Fils de France.
 His wife was thus known as Madame la Princesse.
 In practice, it was not always clear who was entitled to the rank, and it often took a specific act of the King to make the determination.
 Monsieur le Duc was the style was used for the eldest son of the Prince de Condé, the Premier Prince, and his wife is referred to as Madame la Duchesse.
 Monsieur le Comte was used to address the head of the most junior branch of the House of Bourbon, the Comte de Soissons.
 As the second Comte de Soissions died without an heir, the Soissons title passed to his younger sister and the House of Savoy.
 In the time of Louis XIV it was held by Eugène Maurice de Savoie.
 His wife was addressed as Madame la Comtesse.
 The style Serene Highness was used in writing only.

 - Prince Légitimé et Princesse Légitimé – The legitimised children of the King of France, and of other males of his dynasty, took surnames according to the branch of the House of Capet to which their father belonged.
-After the legitimization occurred, the child was given a title.
+After the legitimisation occurred, the child was given a title.
 Males were given titles from their father’s lands and estates and females were given the style of Mademoiselle de X until married and were usually addressed by their full style, for example Mademoiselle de Nantes.

 - Prince étranger – The Foreign Princes were entitled to the style of haut et puissant Prince as well as Highness.
 Those are very tricky to address.
 They could have any kind of title, from Prince to Chevalier, which makes it a little difficult.
 For example, Louis de Lorraine, he was a Foreign Prince and a Comte.
 If he were only a Comte, the styles of Monsieur le Comte and so on could be used, but since he was also a Foreign Prince, it would be His Highness Louis de Lorraine, His Highness Monsieur de Lorraine, His Highness Monsieur le Comte d’Armagnac, His Highness, Monsieur de Lorraine, Monsieur le Comte d’Armagnac, Monsieur d’Armagnac.
 The same applies for the wives of Foreign Princes and their children.